emranblue/Numerical_method_py/README.md

 # python_work
-This repositories is all about my university math assignment, perticularly on numerical methode,discrete math,Linear algebra question is provided in pdf file, this is also a silly practicsing folder
+This repositories is all about my university math assignment, perticularly on numerical method,discrete math,Linear algebra question is provided in pdf file, this is also a silly practicing folder